-You can batch-add contacts to speed up the process.
+You can batch-add multiple contacts at once to speed up the process.

-Click and hold the Command button (also known as the Apple button) and then click each contact you want to add, in turn.
+Click and hold the Cmd button (also known as the Apple button) and then click each contact you want to add.
 These will all be selected simultaneously.
 (If you get one wrong, click it again to remove it from the selection.)
-Now release Command and click-and-drag any one of the highlighted names on to the new group, and the other selected names will be brought along for the ride.
+Now release Cmd and click-and-drag any one of the highlighted names on to the new group, and the other selected names will be brought along for the ride.

-For really fast adding, you can hold down Shift instead of Command, then click on two names. iCloud will select every contact that sits between the two.
+For really fast adding, you can hold down Shift instead of Cmd, then click on two names. iCloud will also select every contact that sits between the two.

 Use the contact group